EricTurnerDev/desktop-scripts-bb/docs/paprika-to-recipesage.md

 - Creates the "paprika" label if it doesn't exist.
 - Prevents multiple instances of this script from running simultaneously.
 - Sets recipe ratings to overcome a RecipeSage import bug.
+- Sets the recipe creation date from the original Paprika recipe file.
 - Extensive parameter checking.
 - Logs activity to a log file.